top of page

 Meyerson went on to develop an extensive and varied background as a television writer:

-She produced, directed and wrote multiple episodes of the series ZooLife with Jack HannaThe Hunt for Amazing Treasures, and Things That Go Bump.
+TV Series: ZooLife with Jack HannaThe Hunt for Amazing TreasuresThings That Go Bump.

-Her work has taken her on location throughout the U.S. and in Japan, Iwo Jima, Vietnam, Mexico, Guatemala,England,and the Netherlands.
+Her work has taken her on location throughout the U.S. and to Japan, Iwo Jima, Vietnam, Mexico,Guatemala, England, and the Netherlands.
 Turning the tables, she also produced programs on California for French Television.

 Meyerson is well-known in the entertainment industry world:

--- a member of the Directors Guild of America
+-- Member, Directors Guild of America

 bottom of page